Fr0sT-Brutal/awesome-pascal/README.md

 * [Essentials](https://github.com/TurboPack/Essentials).
 Contains 13 native VCL controls for Embarcadero Delphi and C++Builder.
 The controls include drop-down calendars and calculators, roll-up dialogs, 3-D labels, tiled backgrounds, scrolling messages, menu buttons, and more.

 * [FreeEsVCLComponents](https://github.com/errorcalc/FreeEsVCLComponents).
-Free Errorsoft Vcl Components - a free library of VCL components for Delphi and C++Builder.
+Free library of VCL components for Delphi and C++Builder.
 This new controls and components to improve the appearance applications and to better user experience.
 Components support visual styles and has modern style.
 All components has best support transparency, not flicker, and has support Interesting possibility for double buffering for TGraphicControl heirs.

 * [SpTBXLib](https://github.com/SilverpointDev/sptbxlib).
 Add on package for Toolbar2000 components, it adds the following features: Skins, Unicode support, Custom painting events and many more.